In this guide we’ll take a look at the best gravel rakes for the UK market

 More Detailed Gravel Rake Reviews

-This aluminium rake has a 170cm (67 in.) fibreglass handle for lightness and durability.
+This Roughneck 36 Inch Aluminium Gravel Rake has a 170cm (67 in.) fibreglass handle for lightness and durability.
 The head is 91.5cm (36 inches) wide, making it ideal for raking large areas such as gravel drives and seating areas.
-The rake can also be used upside down for final levelling or for smoothing topsoil ready for sowing seeds or planting.
+The gravel rake can also be used upside down for final levelling or for smoothing topsoil ready for sowing seeds or planting.

-The teeth are short, blunt and widely spaced making this the perfect tool to get a nice even surface on gravel or topsoil.
+The teeth are short, blunt and widely spaced making this the best gravel rake to get a nice even surface on gravel or topsoil.
 The teeth do not dig in, but skim the surface making it easy to produce the perfect finish.

-This is a durable rake that is well made and lightweight to use.
-If you regularly have to level gravel or topsoil, for example when sowing seeds or laying turf, this would be the ideal tool.
+This is a durable gravel rake that is well made and lightweight to use.
+If you regularly have to level gravel or topsoil, for example when sowing seeds or laying turf, this would be the best gravel rake for you.
 It’s perfect both for the professional or keen amateur gardener.

-This landscape rake has a solid cast aluminium head for durability and to prevent rusting.
+This Faithfull Aluminium Gravel Rake has a solid cast aluminium head for durability and to prevent rusting.
 The head is 68 cm (27 in.) with eighteen tapered teeth.
 The wooden shaft is 1.8 m (72 in.)

-This is a good value traditional tool that will give many years of service.
+This is a good value gravel rake that will give many years of service.

-This rake head is part of Wolf Garten’s multi change range.
+This Wolf-Garten 40 cm Multi-Change Bow Rake Head is part of Wolf Garten’s multi change range.
 The head is 40 cm wide and has curved teeth that pull through soil and gravel, effectively smoothing and levelling soil without digging in.
 This is a smaller rake than the previous products and would be ideal for paths or intricate areas – or perhaps creating a Zen garden.

 This item is the rake head only and you can choose from a range of handles from the Wolf Garten range which includes ash and aluminium products.
 This also means you can choose the right length tool for your height, preventing back problems caused by stooping.